SushmithaKasimsettyRamesh/member-qa-system/README.md

+Note: This project was developed as part of a coding task for evaluation purposes.
+The implementation, design decisions, and code are my original work.
+The system is intended for demonstration and internal review only.
+Please do not reuse or redistribute the data or code without proper authorization.

 Member QA System

 This repository contains a simple question-answering system that allows users to ask natural-language questions about member data.
 The system fetches data from a public API, processes it, and provides answers using OpenAI's language models.
 The project includes a backend API and a Streamlit-based frontend.